updated november 2019

-this site is documentation of the work i'm doing on the Rambler 195.6 OHV inline six that powers my rambler roadster. in addition to plain old documentation and information my goal is to build modern levels of reliability and power. while this is a very modest design (putting it nicely), with the dubious distinction of having no performance parts available for it other than the factory two-barrel option ("Power Pak") it has proven to be a reliable engine, with forged crankshaft and connecting rods. most of it's shortcomings are easily overcome.
+this site is documentation of the work i've done on the Rambler 195.6 OHV inline six that powers my rambler roadster. much of the work here is decidedly not stock, and few will bother with hot-rodding such an old motor. but in addition to plain old documentation and information my goal is to build modern levels of reliability and power. while this is a very modest design (putting it nicely), with the dubious distinction of having no performance parts available for it other than the factory two-barrel option ("Power Pak") it has proven to be a reliable engine, with forged crankshaft and connecting rods. most of it's shortcomings are easily overcome.

 why "195.6"?
 Nash engine nomenclature included the decimal, i would guess as part of some long-forgotten "Nash Precision" marketing trope, otherwise, it's sort of annoying.
 AMC continued it, and that is what appears in service manuals and most internet search results, although enough people call this engine "the 196" to confound searches and identification. annoying or not, it's what all documentation uses so i continue it here.